HersheyTaichou/CodeBible/content/Office 365/2 Tenant/Send-Receive Limits.md

+---
-# Working with Send/Receive Limits in Exchange Online
+title: Working with Send/Receive Limits in Exchange Online
+---

 This article includes commands to get or change the default send/receive limits in Exchange Online

 ## Prerequisites

-Before running these scripts, you will need to connect to [Exchange Online](../1%20Global/ExchangeOnlineManagement.md)
+Before running these scripts, you will need to connect with the [[ExchangeOnlineManagement|Exchange Online PowerShell Module]]

 ## Commands